leadership

 Who takes care of your children at camp?

 During each activity, all preventive safety measures are in place and strictly followed.
-All Young Explorers Club instructors must be fully certified in CPR and First Aid.
+At least 1 out of 2 Young Explorers Club instructors must be fully certified in CPR and First Aid.
 In addition, at all campsites, full-time health care specialists are responsible for the health of campers.
 They are responsible for first aid, organizing and distributing medications, liaising with local doctors and hospitals if necessary, and keeping all records relating to any illness or accident.

 Hospitals are always accessible by car.
 In the rare case of illness or accident, parents are called at the earliest opportunity and updated with full information about the steps taken to help the child.
 At each location, there is a full fire drill for all staff and campers.

-Young Explorers Clubs is committed to providing the safest environment for your children.
-In anticipation of a world where the pandemic may still be widespread, we will take certain precautions to minimize any risk of an outbreak in a camp environment.
 As a company based in Switzerland, we will closely update the policies in accordance with the required standards put in place by the Youth Protection Service (SPJ) and the relevant local authorities.
-Some of these include the following: